AGI-Edgerunners/LLM-Optimizers-Papers/README.md

 ## 🏷️ News

-- **2023-10-06 We create this paper list on *LLM as Optimizers and Automatic Optimization for LLMs* .**
+- **2023-10-06 We create this paper list on *LLM as Optimizers and Automatic Optimization for Prompting LLMs* .**

 ## 🗞️ Papers